 - Enabled audio devices: analog, HDMI, spdif and I2S

-- Advanced IR driver with RAW RX and TX (you need an IR diode)
+- Advanced IR driver with RAW RX and TX (disabled by default / you need an IR diode)

 - Clustering / stacking